burningtree/awesome-json/README.md

 * [json-transforms](https://github.com/ColinEberhardt/json-transforms) - A recursive, pattern-matching, approach to transforming JSON structures.
 * [normalizr](https://github.com/paularmstrong/normalizr) - Normalizes nested JSON according to a schema.
 (Javascript)
 * [JSON-populate](https://github.com/eiriklv/json-populate) - Tool for populating JSON data with infinitely recursive circular references.
 Sort of like Falcor, but for plain JSON.
+* [CircularJSON](https://github.com/WebReflection/circular-json) - JSON does not handle circular references.
+Now it does.

 ## Queries
 * [JMESPath](http://jmespath.org/) - A query language for JSON.